Sawtaytoes/image-viewer/TASKS.md

 - Store file sorting state in local storage.
 - Add highlight when hovering and clicking controls.
 - Scroll to top on folder change.
-- Add ability to delete folder.
+- Add confirmation modal to folder deletion.
+Set [ENTER] to be "yes".
+- Unhide folder deletion icon.
+- Fix directory image thumbnails being too wide in some cases.

 ## Image Viewer
 - Add ability to zoom with mouse-wheel and pinch.